polygon-io/client-python/examples/tools/hunting-anomalies/README.md

 2. **Set up your API key:** Make sure you have an active paid Polygon.io Stock subscription for accessing Flat Files.
 Set up your API key in your environment or directly in the scripts where required.

-3. **Download Historical Data:** Use the MinIO client to download historical stock market data:
+3. **Download Historical Data:** Use the MinIO client to download historical stock market data.
+Adjust the commands and paths based on the data you are interested in.
    ```bash
    mc alias set s3polygon https://files.polygon.io YOUR_ACCESS_KEY YOUR_SECRET_KEY
    mc cp --recursive s3polygon/flatfiles/us_stocks_sip/day_aggs_v1/2024/08/ ./aggregates_day/